4d/4D-QPDF/How to maintain.md

 ## __How to build 4D-QPDF Component__

+In order to notarize the component with Apple's services, its structure must adhere to certain rules.
+The QPDF binary files cannot be located in the Resources folder of the base.
+They should be placed in the Helpers folder at the same level as the Resources folder.

+The internal buildApp of 4D does not currently copy this folder during the compilation of a component.

+Therefore, we have included the "build 4D-QPDF" base, which uses the [Build4D](https://github.com/4d-depot/Build4D) component to include the Helpers folder during the component's build and signing process.

 To build your own "4D-QPDF" component, use the "build 4D-QPDF" project.
 Execute the "build" method.